adreeja06/adreeja06/readme.md

 ## 🙋‍♂️ About Me

 I am a student currently in my 2nd year pursuing B-Tech in Electrical Engineering.
 I am a passionate coder and an Open Source Contributor.
 I am greatly attracted to technologies among which Machine Learning excites me the most.
 I really enjoy learning new things and am constantly seeking out new learning opportunities.
-I also participated in many Open-Souces namely Script Winter of Code (SWOC) and I attained a rank of 13 there, JGEC Winter of Code 2022 and Hacktoberfect 2021 where I received swags for successfully merging 5 PRs.
-I received the Google WE Scholarship 2021 by ranking in Top 500 and also received the WEAmplify Scholarship 2022 from Harvard University for their WECode Conference.
-Recently I got selected as a mentee at Microsoft Engage 2022.
-I also love Problem-Solving and also cleared Google CodeJam 2022 qualification round.

  Languages:- Java, CPP (Basics), Python (Basics)